jeertmans/manim-slides/docs/source/reference/large_presentation_tips.md

 # Performance Tips for Large Presentations

-Rendering large `manim-slides` presentations can slow if you are not careful.
+Rendering long Manim Slides presentations can be slow if you are not careful.
 This page collects practical tips for cutting render times, especially during development.